In this post, I want to discuss the importance of a toy rotation. What is it? How do you create one? Read on to find out!

 Most of the toys in our house stay in the playroom.
 Little Miss has her “hideout” in the closet under the stairs where her play kitchen and baby doll toys live.
 And she has some smaller, quiet toys and a dollhouse in her bedroom.

-We have a few larger items (a ball pit, easel, Paw Patrol activity table, mini trampoline, and basketball goal) that stay out all the time.
+We have a few larger items (like her easel and mini-trampoline) that stay out all the time.

 She also has a tent and tunnel that get brought out every once in a while.
 My initial goal was to put those big toys up every couple of weeks, but that got to be a hassle, so we’ve left them out, and she uses them often enough that I’m ok with that.